Skip to main content

 The thumb is a very important part of the hand.
 Surgery is usually recommended to improve a small or weak thumb.
 If the thumb is missing, the index finger can be made into a new thumb (this is called pollicization ).

-After surgery, occupational therapy (OT) and home exercises can help a child learn to use the thumb.
+Before and after surgery, occupational therapy (OT) and home exercises can help a child learn to use the thumb and other fingers.

 After treatment, most children with thumb hypoplasia learn to do all the usual things that kids do.
-Offer support as your child learns how to use his or her hands well.
+Offer support as your child learns how to use their hands well.

 Lea este articulo en Español